-For individuals who do not currently possess a bachelor's degree, but who want to obtain a graduate theological education, Mercer offers pre-theology education through the College of Liberal Arts in Macon and through the College of Continuing and Professional Studies in Atlanta.
+For individuals who do not currently possess a bachelor's degree, but who want to obtain a graduate theological education, Mercer offers pre-theology education through the College of Liberal Arts in Macon and through Penfield College in Atlanta.
 For more information about these programs, contact Mercer's Office of Undergraduate Admission.

 MDiv/MACM Application Process

 We are glad you are interested in applying to McAfee.
 Below are the requirements for applying.
 If you have any questions, please do not hesitate to ask.

 - Four Typed Essays - (Questions are in the application)

 - Official Transcripts from all higher educational institutions previously attended

 - Admissions Interview - the interview is the last phase of the application process.
 We will be in touch with you about setting up a time and place.